RMI/credential-service/README.md

 Things to note:

 - Only Azure AD B2C is supported as a source of exchangable user ID tokens at the moment, see [the server `main.go`](/cmd/server/main.go) and the [`azjwt` package](/azure/azjwt/azjwt.go) for more details.
-- The allowlists themselves (i.e. in `cmd/server/configs/allowlists/{local,dev}.json`, are **not** included in this repo.
-If you're deploying the actual RMI service, get these from one of the developers.

 ## Running the Credential Service

-Before running the service locally, you'll need an allowlist at `cmd/server/configs/allowlists/local.json`.
-You can create one based on the `example.json` in the same directory.
+Before running the service locally, make sure you have [`sops`](https://github.com/getsops/sops) installed, and are logged into Azure with credentials that can access the relevant keys.
+See the `.sops.yaml` for more info.

 Run the server against an Azure AD B2C instance: